Bloom-host/BloomDocs/README.md

 **Note:** If you are adding new pages, be sure to add it into [`sidebars.js`](/sidebars.js) (located in the root of the repo).

 ---

+### Option #2:

+You can write an article in a format you prefer and create a support ticket in our [Discord server](https://discord.gg/bloom), and it will be converted over for you.
+Note that documents in Markdown are preferred, however, Microsoft Word and Google Docs files can be accepted, and they can be uploaded to the documentation.

+---